-47. Contingent Assets

-LSVT - VAT Shelter
+46. Contingent Assets LSVT - VAT Shelter

-The council and Believe Housing have entered into a VAT shelter arrangement to enable Believe Housing to reclaim VAT on future improvement works to the transferred stock.
+The council and a number of registered providers in Durham have in place VAT shelter arrangements agreed at the time when the stock was transferred to those registered providers under LSVT, to enable them to reclaim VAT on future improvement works to the transferred stock.
 This scheme has been devised and implemented in nearly all stock transfers since 2003 and has approval from HMRC and the Government.
-Based on development works of £319m and adjusting for VAT on disabled adaptations works, the council is entitled to a 50% share of VAT recovered by Believe Housing from this VAT shelter arrangement.
-The estimated proceeds are £29.25m for the council over a 15 year period ending on 31 March 2030.
+The council is entitled to a 50% share of VAT recovered by the registered providers from this VAT shelter arrangement.
+Under the VAT shelter arrangements, during 2019/20, the council received and recognised £1.999m from three registered providers, namely Believe, Livin and North Star.

-48. Heritage Assets: Further Information on the Council's Collection Museum Collections and Artefacts
+47. Heritage Assets: Further Information on the Council's Collection Museum Collections and Artefacts